 Recognizing the unforeseen disruptions caused by the COVID pandemic, the collapse of the Hewa bridge, the scarcity of explosives, extended treatment of geological overbreaks on the Settling Basins, and the transmission line from Dhunge Sanghu to Basantapur (being developed by the NEA) not being completed within the earlier RCOD which resulted in the contingency evacuation plan for power transmission of the Project, the Employer has extended the RCOD to mitigate the effects of the ongoing crisis.
 With this extension, the RCOD of the Project has been renewed until February 27, 2024 to align with the completion of the contingency evacuation arrangement of 220 kV transmission line from Dhungesanghu to Basantapur S/s.
-This decision reflects a proactive approach by all stakeholders involved, including the company, the Engineer, and other project partners, to ensure a realistic and achievable timeline for the completion of the project through these challenging circumstances highlight the commitment to both the successful completion of the Middle Tamor Hydropower Project and the safety and well-being of all workers and stakeholders involved.
+The Employer is continuously monitoring the progress in the evacuation arrangement being developed by the NEA and working proactively in achieving the successful completion of this Project by the above stated deadline.
+This decision reflects a proactive approach by all stakeholders involved, including the company, the Engineer, and other project partners, to ensure a realistic and achievable timeline for the completion of the project amidst the unique challenges posed mainly by the pandemic.
+The collaborative efforts aimed at navigating the Project through these challenging circumstances highlight the commitment to both the successful completion of the Middle Tamor Hydropower Project and the safety and well-being of all workers and stakeholders involved.